Rhetus

 Rhetus is a Neotropical metalmark butterfly genus.
-They are small (wingspan 25–30 mm), fast flying, strikingly iridescent, and have long wing tails.
+They are small (wingspan 25–30 mm), fast-flying, and strikingly iridescent, and have long wing tails.
 They are found in open areas, including tracks of primary rainforest.

-The genus was erected by William John Swainson in 1829.
+The genus was erected by William Swainson in 1829.
 In older literature, all three species were placed in the genus Diorina Morisse 1838 currently viewed as a subjective junior synonym, the older name having priority.

 Rhetus periander often features in butterfly wall displays.